eOverview:

 Personality and Behaviour:

 - Poppy is clever and highly food motivated, but also very eager to please which makes her great to train.
-We think that Poppy would benefit from obedience or even just learning some simple commands with her new adopter (as this will help to build trust, gain confidence) With the right guidance, consistency, patience and positive reinforcement, Poppy picks up new skills or commands very quickly.
-For example, within a week Poppy had learnt and become more comfortable with recall.
-Initially she would cower or hide if her name was called.
-Now, when called Poppy will run to her foster parents with her tail waggling enthusiastically.
+As a diamond in the rough, Poppy would benefit from obedience or being taught simple commands with her new adopter (as this will help to build trust, gain confidence) With the right guidance, consistency, patience and positive reinforcement, Poppy picks up new skills or commands very quickly.

-- While Poppy is great once she knows you, she will continue to require socialisation with others and assistance building her confidence and social skills around both other dogs and humans.
+- While Poppy is great once she knows you, she will continue to require socialisation.
+Poppy will require assistance building her confidence and social skills around both other dogs and humans.
 Poppy has a tendancy to be anxious (when not with her person) so it's crucial to treat her as "normal" as possible, even when she seems fearful.
 Setting boundaries and expectations will help build her trust and set her up for success.
+Poppy does tend to prefer females over males, she did have a prior male owner.

 - Poppy is submissive to humans, often rolling onto her back, or seeking reassurance through excessive licking.
 While this may appear sweet, it’s actually a sign of her insecurity and a behaviour we discourage.
 It is important to remember that Poppy does this to appease you, not to show affection and it is not a healthy behaviour to encourage as it only reinforces her anxieties long term.